Understanding The Difference Between Dry Needling Vs Acupuncture

 Like previously stated, the practice of acupuncture was built upon the theory that illness is caused by blocked energy flow.

-On the other hand, dry needling seeks to relieve pain through the treatment of trigger points which generate pain due to lack of oxygenation, changed pH, and build up of acetylcholine, the messenger that tells muscles to contract.
+These trigger points generate pain due to a lack of oxygenation, changed pH, and build up of acetylcholine, the messenger that tells muscles to contract.

-In acupuncture, needles are often left in the body in several locations for several minutes whereas in dry needling, the certified dry needling physical therapist uses one needle at a time and is constantly present for the treatment, adjusting the treatment as your body responds.
+In dry needling, the certified dry needling physical therapist uses one needle at a time and is constantly present for the treatment, adjusting the treatment as your body responds.

-Acupuncture is not always performed in the location of pain and instead is based on a Meridian map of the body, whereas dry needling uses extensive knowledge of anatomy to determine treatment location.
+Acupuncture isn’t always performed in the location of pain and instead is based on a Meridian map of the body.

 Additionally, acupuncture is an ancient form of traditional Chinese medicine whereas dry needling is a modern, Western form of medicine.